Bayesian Signal Component Decomposition via Diffusion-within-Gibbs Sampling: Experiments

 where $\sv_1\in\R^{1000}$ is the waveform of a heartbeat signal in a fixed time period, $\sv_2\in\R^{1000}$ is an interference signal caused by body motion which is independent from $\sv_1$.
 The resultant component decomposition problem seems simple at first sight because only two components are involved, and all sensing matrices are identity matrices.
 However, in radar-based heartbeat monitoring, the amplitude of the heartbeat signal $\sv_1$ is typically much weaker than the interference $\sv_2$, and is comparable to the noise power, which poses a crucial challenge in the extraction of $\sv_1$.

-\paragraph*{1) Datasets} We use the impedance dataset \cite{schellenberger2020dataset} to generate heartbeat signals for training diffusion models and evaluating all algorithms.
-The impedance dataset contains recordings of heartbeat signals from 30 subjects, where impedance (heartbeat) signals from 25 subjects are used for training, and those from the remaining 5 subjects are held out for testing.
-The heartbeat signals are bandpass-filtered and segmented into 10-second clips, with the length of each clip being 1000 (sampling rate 0.01 second).
-The motion interference components are synthetically generated by integrating 10-second velocity profiles with randomized piecewise-constant amplitudes and smooth sigmoidal transitions.
+\deletedparagraph{1) Datasets} We use the impedance dataset \cite{schellenberger2020dataset} to generate heartbeat signals for training diffusion models and evaluating all algorithms.
+The impedance dataset contains measured recordings of heartbeat signals from 30 subjects, where impedance (heartbeat) signals from 25 subjects are used for training, and those from the remaining 5 subjects are held out for testing.
+The heartbeat signals are bandpass-filtered and segmented into 10-second clips, with the length of each clip being 1000 (sampling interval 0.01 second).
+The motion interference components are synthetically generated by integrating 10-second velocity profiles with randomized piecewise-constant amplitudes and smooth sigmoidal transitions, which provides ground-truth component signals for controlled quantitative evaluation.